 Data obtained in queue mode are provided to the users via GTC FTP service once they pass the data quality assessment.
 Files are available for a 50-days period, so we recommend users to retrieve these and inform GTC as quickly as possible if any problem is found with the quality of data, so that GTC can assess the problem and, if necessary, repeat the observations.
 All observations are also copied to the GTC Public Science Archive, hosted at the Center for Astrobiology in Madrid (http://gtc.sdc.cab.inta-csic.es/gtc), which can also be used to avoid duplications when preparing a proposal.
-Pls will be contacted by the CAB archive staff and asked to submit their reduced data once published.
+After publication, all GTC PIs and co-Is will be contacted by the CAB archive staff and invited to send their reduced data products for public release to the astronomical community through the GTC archive.